hugeandbulk/hugeandbulk/copyright/README.md

 5. Your signature

 Complete complaints require the physical or electronic signature of the copyright owner or a representative authorized to act on their behalf.
 To satisfy this requirement, you may type your full legal name to act as your signature at the bottom of your complaint.

-Give feedback about this article

-Copyright Help Center
-What is Copyright?
-What is "Fair Use"?
-Frequently Asked Copyright Questions
-Copyright Repeat Infringer Policy